g-andrade/locus/README.md

   - A caching directory named `locus_erlang` is created under the ['user\_cache' basedir](http://erlang.org/doc/man/filename.html#basedir-3)
-  - Cached tarballs are named after the SHA256 hash of their source URL
+  - Cached databases are named after the SHA256 hash of their source URL
-  - Modification time of the tarballs is extracted from `last-modified` response header (when present) and used to condition downloads on subsequent boots and save bandwidth
+  - Modification time of the databases is extracted from `last-modified` response header (when present) and used to condition downloads on subsequent boots and save bandwidth
   - Caching can be disabled by specifying the `no_cache` option when